 Humanities Montana has an annual financial statement audit performed in accordance with Governmental Auditing Standards, OMB Circular A-133, and NEH audit guidelines (as the cognizant agency).
-The individuals involved in the implementation of the Humanities Montana financial policies and procedures include the board members (who serve as a board of directors), the executive director, and the fiscal manager.
-Other Humanities Montana staff members involved are the program officer and office manager.
-Humanities Montana's financial policies and procedures are consistent with the agency's Articles of Incorporation, Bylaws, and Personnel Policies and Procedures Manual, Accounting policies of the National Endowment for the Humanities, OMB Circular A-110, "Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations", A-122, "Cost Principles for Non-Profit Organizations", and A-133, "Audits of States, Local Governments, and Non-Profit Organizations" are incorporated by reference into this manual.
+The individuals involved in the implementation of the Humanities Montana financial policies and procedures include the board members (who serve as a board of directors), the executive director, and the fiscal director.
+Other Humanities Montana staff members involved are the program director, program manager, grants director and development manager.

+Humanities Montana's financial policies and procedures are consistent with the agency's Articles of Incorporation, Bylaws, and Personnel Policies and Procedures Manual.
+Accounting policies of the National Endowment for the Humanities, 2 CFR part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards are incorporated by reference into this manual.
 The policies and procedures contained in the manual apply to all Humanities Montana programs and activities.
-In some instances a specific grant agreement or contract may contain requirements, which are more restrictive than the policies found in the manual.
+In some instances, a specific grant agreement or contract may contain requirements, which are more restrictive than the policies found in the manual.
 In these cases, the grant agreement or contract requirements take priority.
 Changes in the accounting policies must be approved by the board.
 Changes in procedures may be approved by the executive director or the board.